 Why it Matters

-The “social cost of greenhouse gases (SC-GHGs)” (carbon dioxide, methane, nitrous oxide) quantifies the net harm to society of adding one ton of emissions of each of these GHGs in a year, providing a range of dollar estimates that can be used to incorporate the social benefits of reducing emissions into cost-benefit analyses.
-It helps agencies better consider the costs that GHG emissions impose on society, and calculate the benefit of reducing pollution.
+The “social cost of greenhouse gases (SC-GHGs)” (carbon dioxide, methane, nitrous oxide) quantifies the net harm to society of adding one ton of emissions of each of these GHGs in a year.
+SC-GHGs provide a range of dollar estimates that can be used to incorporate the social benefits of reducing emissions into cost-benefit analyses.
+The estimates also help agencies better consider the costs that GHG emissions impose on society, and calculate the benefit of reducing pollution.
 When the social cost of GHGs is not part of a government agency’s cost-benefit analysis, there is less regulatory leverage for reducing greenhouse gas emissions.
-Agencies began to consider the social cost of carbon in their estimates as early as 2008.